 The school has a bursary scheme which can assist parents with school fees.
-Applications are invited in February each year for the following September start.
-The Bursary Scheme is not available in conjunction with any other bursary offered by the School or grant offered by the Local Authority.
+Applications are invited in early in the year for the following September start.
+The Bursary Scheme is not available in conjunction with any other bursary offered by the School.
 Parents are expected to honour their financial commitments as communicated on the bottom of any invoice they receive from school, without the need for the school to issue a reminder for payment.
 If you have any further questions with regards to finances, please ring our finance number: 0208 890 6719, or email: finance@stmichaelsteiner.com.